simonmichael/hledger/hledger/hledger.m4.md

 A secondary date is written after the primary date, following an equals sign.
 If the year is omitted, the primary date's year is assumed.
-When running reports, the primary (left) date is used by default, but with the `--date2` flag (or `--aux-date` or `--effective`), the secondary (right) date will be used instead.
+When running reports, the primary (left) date is used by default, but with the `--date2` flag (`--aux-date` or`--effective` also work, for Ledger users), the secondary (right) date will be used instead.

 The meaning of secondary dates is up to you, but it's best to follow a consistent rule.
 Eg "primary = the bank's clearing date, secondary = date the transaction was initiated, if different".

+In fact this feature usually adds confusion.
-Downsides: makes your financial data more complicated, less portable, and less trustworthy in an audit.
-Keeping the meaning of the two dates consistent requires discipline, and you have to remember which reporting mode is appropriate for a given report.
+It splits your reporting into two modes, and you have to remember which mode is appropriate for a given report.
+Usually only one mode will work with your balance assertions.
+It makes your financial data more complicated, less portable, and less clear in an audit.
-[Posting dates](#posting-dates) are simpler and better.
+You should consider it deprecated in hledger, and use [posting dates](#posting-dates) instead; they are simpler and better.

 ### Star comments